 When your theme or plugin breaks or an error appears at the top

-As you face this situation, but your WordPress is indeed running and easily accessible than here are some steps that you must take.
-These steps are particularly necessary if anything on your site breaks just like that.
+As you face this situation, but your WordPress is running and easily accessible, here are some steps you must take.
+These steps are necessary if anything on your site breaks like that.

 When you suffer from a white screen of death

-Every WordPress user knows what a scary prospect this white screen of death is.
-Following steps can help you tackle the problem of white screen of death.
+Every WordPress user knows this white screen of death is a scary prospect.
+The following steps can help you tackle the problem of the white screen of death.

 Ways to Avoid WordPress Plugin Conflict Shortly

-By far, you must have had an idea that cleaning of WordPress plugin conflict is not that difficult.
-All you need for this is a little bit of patience and time to figure out the problem source.
+You must have thought that cleaning WordPress plugin conflicts is not that difficult.
+All you need for this is patience and time to figure out the problem source.
 As you complete the troubleshooting, the fix is then easy enough to execute.

 With that said, time is money.
-Where as you may find all of these WordPress issues as an easy fix, or not too difficult to resolve, why suffer from these issues when you don't have to!
-The time that you spend on fixing these issues can instead be paid in building more sites or even in making your business process smoother.
+Whereas you may find all of these WordPress issues as an easy fix or not too difficult to resolve, why suffer from these issues when you don't have to?
+The time you spend fixing these issues can be paid for by building more sites or making your business process smoother.

-Therefore, to avoid these hectic issues or hassle altogether, following are some useful and handy tips, which you may include in your business processes to help yourself and your customers in avoiding WordPress plugin conflicts from now onwards:
+Therefore, to avoid these hectic issues or hassles altogether, the following are some handy tips, which you may include in your business processes to help yourself and your customers in avoiding WordPress plugin conflicts from now onwards:

 Of course, there are many ways to be smart enough regarding using and activating plugins on a WordPress site.
 It is, however, recommended to use a single trusted developer to get all the required plugins for your WordPress site.
-That is instead of collecting speed optimization plugins from one developer and collecting analytics plugin from another developer, your best bet is to get all the plugins from one trusted provider.
+Instead of collecting speed optimization plugins from one developer and analytics plugins from another, your best bet is to get all the plugins from one trusted provider.

-Moreover, as mentioned earlier, don't forget to take recommendation or consult support team before incorporating a plugin into your WordPress and to avoid conflicts.
+Moreover, as mentioned earlier, don't forget to recommend or consult the support team before incorporating a plugin into your WordPress to avoid conflicts.
 The best way to prevent WordPress conflicts is by carefully choosing only the right plugin for your website.
 Additionally, you must remember that plugins are merely WordPress functions' extensions.
-This means, they should only be utilized sparingly or whenever necessary.
+This means they should only be utilized sparingly or whenever necessary.